-Seoul: N. Korea launches projectile in 7th test in 2022
+North Korea launches suspected missile in 7th test in 2022

-SEOUL, South Korea (AP) — South Korea’s military says North Korea has fired at least one unidentified projectile into the sea — its 7th round of weapons launches this month — in an apparent attempt to pressure the Biden administration over long-stalled nuclear negotiations.
+SEOUL, South Korea (AP) — North Korea on Sunday fired at least one suspected ballistic missile into the sea — its 7th round of weapons launches this month — in an apparent attempt to pressure the Biden administration over long-stalled nuclear negotiations.

-South Korea’s Joint Chiefs of Staff on Sunday didn’t immediately say whether the weapon was ballistic or how far it flew.
+South Korea’s Joint Chiefs of Staff didn’t immediately say whether the weapon was ballistic or how far it flew.
+Japan’s Defense Ministry and Prime Minister’s office said the weapon was possibly a ballistic missile but didn’t immediately provide further details.

 The launch came three days after North Korea fired two short-range ballistic missiles into the sea on Thursday.
 The North also flight-tested a pair of purported long-range cruise missiles on Tuesday while vowing to strengthen its nuclear “war deterrent” and build more powerful weapons.